-The Geology of Parks Township includes three named geologic formations inside the boundaries of the township.
-The majority of the township is located within a geologic group named the Conemaugh.
+The Geology of Parks Township includes three named geologic formations inside the township’s boundaries.
+Most of the township is located within a geologic group called the Conemaugh.
 The Conemaugh Group consists of two unique formations.
-The Glenshaw, which is lower and older. and the Casselman, which is younger and higher.
-Parks Township rocks are all Pennsylvanian in age, being mostly older than 300 million years of age.
+The Glenshaw, which is lower and older.
+And the Casselman, which is younger and higher.
+Parks Township rocks are all Pennsylvanian, mainly older than 300 million years of age.
 I am still performing further research to determine more accurate ages for locales.

 Synclines and Anticlines

-While you can see a hill or valley over terrain, the formation geology below also rolls independently of what can be seen above the ground.
-A syncline is a fold that has dropped in elevation while an anticline is a fold that has risen.
-These broad dips and rises in the formations makes using straight elevation difficult for figuring out formation later locations.
+On the surface, one can see hills or valleys over terrain.
+But, the formation geology below also rolls independently of what can be seen above the ground.
+For example, a syncline is a fold that has dropped in elevation, while an anticline is one that has risen.
+These broad dips and rises in the formations make using straight elevation difficult for figuring out formation later locations.

 Parks Township Formation Geology

-There are several articles below that talk about local formations.
-These formations are groups of rock layers that make up the local bedrock.
-There are several correlations you can find with layers over great distances.
-The Ames Limestone as shown on the map below can also be found all the way over in the state of Ohio.
-It is made up of the same material and is there due to the same geologic process, in that case being the Ames Sea.
+Authors have written much about local formations, the groups of rock layers that make up the bedrock.
+There are several correlations of layers over great distances.
+One such layer, The Ames Limestone, is shown on the map below; it can also be found here and also in Ohio.
+It exists due to an overall geologic process, which is the flooding of the area that formed the Ames Sea.

 Published Articles about Local Geology Formations